Diabetes

 • Prediabetes — having prediabetes is a major risk factor for developing type 2 diabetes.

-• Medical conditions — the following conditions can increase your risk for type 2 diabetes:
+• Medical conditions —the following conditions can increase your risk for type 2 diabetes:

 • Indigenous populations – due to social, systemic and institutional barriers, Indigenous people are at a higher risk for diabetes.
-Diabetes Canada offers Just the Basics to help Indigenous populations make healthy choices.
-This resource is available in English, Inuktitut, Objibwe, Inuinnaqtun, Plains Cree and French.

 Symptoms